 Cooperation is an easy word to say.
 But it is not always an easy thing to do.
 It may sound like a cliche.
 But it is important for parents to be on the same page.
 Even if you do not get along with your former spouse, it is important to maintain communication for the best interest of the child.

 Divorce can sometimes get messy.
 Child custody and visitation are among the most challenging issues in family law.
 It is vital to have an experienced and knowledgeable divorce attorney on your side to make the right decisions.
-Salt Lake City joint custody attorney Emy A. Cordano has spent nearly two decades helping clients and their children through the various stages divorce and post-divorce life.
+Salt Lake City joint custody attorney Emy A. Cordano has spent nearly two decades helping clients and their children through the various stages of divorce and post-divorce life.
 She and her legal team work diligently to help clients achieve their goals.
-To learn more, contact the law office of Emy A. Cordano and schedule a consultation today.
+To learn more, contact the Emy A. Cordano, Attorney at Law and schedule a consultation today.